JacobPox/JavaChessSwing/README.md

-# ProjectOverlord
-Creating chess with Java.
+# Creating chess with Java.

-## Features
-* Completely playable.
-* Enforces legal moves.
-* Allows pawn promotions.

 ## To Do List
-* Add in check and check mate features.
+* Improve check features
 * Add en passant
 * Add castling